occampos/Global_Happiness_Analysis/README.md

 The annual happiness rankings are rooted in life evaluations conducted through the Gallup World Poll.
 These rankings stem from responses to the principal life evaluation question, utilizing the Cantril ladder.
 This approach prompts individuals to visualize a scale where 10 signifies the highest possible life satisfaction and 0 signifies the lowest.
 Respondents are then prompted to assess their own current lives on this scale.

-This analysis draws on data from the World Happiness Report and is divided into two sections: one examining the current year of 2023, and the other providing an in-depth assessment across all recorded years.
+This analysis draws on data from the World Happiness Report and is divided into two sections: one examining the current year of 2023, and the other providing an assessment across all recorded years.

 *Relveant questuons include:*
 + What country-specific features are most commonly associated with higher levels of happiness?